BaiGanio/baiganio.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug Report
+name: Bug Report
-About: Use this template to capture relevant information to track bug reports consistently and add priority and business value to better organize Sprints and work.
+about: Use this template to capture relevant information to track bug reports consistently and add priority and business value to better organize Sprints and work.
 Give us a hint if you saw anythyng wrong in the system behaviour & create a report to help us improve.
-Title: 'Your-Bug-Title-Here'
+title: 'Your-Bug-Title-Here'
-Labels: 'Bug'
+labels: 'Bug'
-Assignees: ''
+assignees: ''
 ---

 **Priority + Rationale**
 (To be filled out after bug submission by a product owner)
-- Add stats if available on % of customers impacted
+- _Add stats if available on % of customers impacted._
-- Is this visible by all customers, or in a high traffic area?
+- _Is this visible by all customers, or in a high traffic area?_
-- Is this tech debt?
+- _Is this tech debt?_
-- If applicable, what % of revenue is possibly impacted by this?
+- _If applicable, what % of revenue is possibly impacted by this? _

 **Describe the bug**
 A clear and concise description of what the bug is.